Sharp ellipticity conditions for ballistic behavior of random walks in random environment: Introduction

-It means that the constant $c_0$ in the definition of condition $ (P)_M $ depends only of the integrability towards the asymptotic direction.

-But knowing the existence of $ \hat v $ does not mean that we know its value.
-In most cases, $ \hat v $ is found to be inaccessible.
-A notable exception is the result of Tournier (\cite{T2}) that gives the value of $ \hat v $ in the case of random walks in Dirichlet environments. \end{rmq}
+\begin{rem} Knowing the existence of $ \hat v $ does not mean that we know its value.
+In most cases, $ \hat v $~is found to be inaccessible.
+A notable exception is the result of Tournier \cite{T2} that gives the value of $ \hat v $ in the case of random walks in Dirichlet environments. \end{rem}